isomerpages/govtech-stp/_student-pass-holder-lane/frequently-asked-questions.md

 Only Student's Pass (STP) holders, Student's Pass In-Principle Approval (STP-IPA) holders and [eligible family members](/stpl/overview) may apply for entry through the Student's Pass Holder's Lane (STPHL).

-#### 6. My flight has been cancelled or delayed, and I will be travelling on another date.
+#### 5. My flight has been cancelled or delayed, and I will be travelling on another date.
 Can I still travel using my existing entry approval?

+##### [For arrivals before 21 February 2022, 2359 hours]

 If you are travelling within the validity period of your entry approval, you may use your existing entry approval.
+However, if you are now travelling outside of the validity period, please refer to the below.

+##### [For arrivals from 21 February 2022, 2359 hours]

+Fully vaccinated Student’s Pass (STP) and Long-Term Visit Pass (LTVP) holders, including In-Principle Approval (IPA) holders: You may enter Singapore on your new arrival date without the need to apply for another entry approval.

-However, if you are now travelling outside of the validity period, you will need to submit a new application via the <a href="https://go.gov.sg/stphl-application">SafeTravel portal</a>.
+Eligible short-term visitors who do not hold Singapore long-term passes: If you are travelling within the validity period of your entry approval, you may use your existing entry approval.
+However, if you are now travelling outside of the validity period, you will need to submit a new application here.

 <div id="vaccination"></div>